 Course learning outcomes (CLOs) Program Learning Outcomes Institutional Learning Outcomes Assessment activities 1 Recognize and understand the nature and the goal of financial statements and its limitations in relationship to decision making PLO4 ILO 1a, ILO 2a, ILO 5a Assignments, Midterm/ final exams 2 Record basic accounting transactions and prepare financial statements in accordance with Generally Accepted Accounting Principles (GAAP) PLO2 ILO 1a, ILO 6 Assignments, quizzes, Midterm/ final exams 3 Using diversity of information technology skills as they apply to the current global work environment to complete the financial accounting cycle, and to facilitate financial reporting processes.
-PLO4 ILO 1a, ILO 2a, ILO 5a Assignments, quizzes, Midterm/ final exams 4 Employ critical thinking skills to analyze financial data from annual reports of companies PLO2 ILO 1a, ILO 6 Project, Assignments, and Exams
+PLO4 ILO 1a, ILO 2a, ILO 5a Assignments, quizzes, Midterm/ final exams 4 Employ critical thinking skills to analyze financial data from annual reports of companies PLO2 ILO 1a, ILO 6 Project, Assignments, and Exams 5 Develop the ability to communicate financial information effectively, efficiency, and economically to a variety of audiences PLO4 ILO 1a, ILO 2a, ILO 5a Assignments, quizzes, Midterm/ final exams, and project

-COURSE LEARNING OUTCOMES 1
+COURSE LEARNING OUTCOMES

-1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).
+&lt;sup>1 Detailed description of learning outcomes and information about the assessment procedure are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).